Huey-Magoos-IT/magooos-site/guides/modularized_lambda_workflow.md

 # Modularized Data Extraction and Reporting Workflow

 This document outlines the updated architecture and workflow for the data extraction and reporting system, transitioning from a monolithic Lambda function to a modular, event-driven design orchestrated by AWS Step Functions.
+THIS IS ON THE AWS SITE ONLY, SEPERATE FROM THIS SITE.

 ## Core Components